The First Step Back

 We both laughed.

 Many of those miles happened while I was preparing for surgery and learning how to move through recovery.
-I started in January and kept going through May and beyond, not to train or improve anything, but to stay oriented inside days that no longer followed a plan.
+I started in January and kept going through May and beyond, staying oriented inside days that no longer followed a plan.

 There were no rules for how to do that.
 Some days it meant paying attention to balance.
 Other days, listening for the ground instead of looking for it.
 Without the ability to glance down or turn my head, trust had to be recalibrated.
 Moving forward became less about confidence and more about attention.